 We conducted 15 interviews between April 24, 2020 and June 25, 2020.
 All participants but one were male and aged between 30 and 75 years.
 Six interviews were conducted with a total of seven key informants (one qualified as a 'duo interview').
 These key informants were mainly members of the Antwerp Jewish communities with a leadership or coordinating function within the community (see Table 2).
 In addition to the key informant interviews, we also conducted nine in-depth interviews with members of the Antwerp Jewish communities that had no particular leading role in the community, and were more involved in receiving rather than coordinating information flows related to COVID-19.
-Even though community members participated who
+Even though community members participated that both did and did not self-identify as Orthodox Jewish, all interviews focused on participants' experiences with, and perceptions of, Antwerp Orthodox Jewish communities, including Haredi groups.

-Table 2 Characteristics of study participants
+Table 2 Characteristics of study participants.

-Profile of participants Number included Key informant interviews Leaders of community- and faith-based organizations 4 Health professional working in a practice serving Antwerp Orthodox Jewish communities 1 Academic lecturer with a professional background in Jewish studies and philosophy 1 Civil servant at the local authorities (city-level) 1 In-depth interviews Community members who identified as Orthodox 2 Community members who identified as Haredi 3 Community members who identified as traditionally Jewish 4 both did and did not self-identify as Orthodox and Haredi Jewish, all interviews focused on participants' experiences with, and perceptions of, Antwerp Orthodox Jewish communities, hereby including Haredi groups.
+Key informant interviews Profile of participants Number included Leaders of community- and faith-based organizations 4 Health professional working in a practice serving Antwerp Orthodox Jewish communities 1 Academic lecturer with a professional background in Jewish studies and philosophy 1 Civil servant at the local authorities (city-level) 1 In-depth interviews Profile of participants Number included Community members who identified as Orthodox 2 Community members who identified as Haredi 3 Community members who identified as traditionally Jewish 4